MiVeiga/product-explorer/README.md

 # Product Explorer

 **Product Explorer** is a web application that allows users to view, filter, search, and sort products efficiently.
-It utilizes the [DummyJSON API](https://dummyjson.com/products) to fetch product data.
+It utilizes the [DummyJSON Products API](https://dummyjson.com/products)  to fetch product data.

 ---